 - Let's think about all the evidence before we come to a conclusion.

 - Let's all stay in touch when vacation's over.

 - I'm too tired to cook, so let's go out for dinner.

-Two especially tricky phrases in the English language are lets go (he, she or it releases something) and let's go (we should go somewhere).
-Both are common in conversational speech, which makes it hard to know when to use an apostrophe.
-Check out these example of lets go in sentences in the present tense:
+Two especially tricky phrases in the English language are lets go and let’s go.
+Both are common in conversational speech, which makes it easy to mix the two up.
+Lets go refers to a subject releasing something:

 - The acrobat lets go of the pole.